Anchorsify/Anchorsify.github.io/_projects/Katon.md

  - Seal Speed: 14
  - Tags: Nintaijutsu, Energy

-Effects: This technique alters the dice of any unarmed attacks you make, applying to Unarmed taijutsu, Combo taijutsu, Grapple taijutsu and basic unarmed attacks.
+Effects: This technique alters the dice of any unarmed attacks you make.
 Its damage dice become .extra(3) for d4s, .extra(5) for d6s, .extra(6) for d8s, .extra(7) for d10s, .extra(9) for d12s, and .extra(15) for d20s.
 An attack which would normally deal 8d12 damage would be changed to deal 8d12.extra(9) damage under the effects of Blazing Fury.
 Additionally, if an attack augmented by Blazing Fury inflicts wounds of any sort, it also causes an Energy wound of one category lower, to a minimum of minor (a punch that inflicted a Minor Blunt wound would also inflict a Minor Energy wound).

 ## B-Rank
 #### --( Karyuu Endan - Fire Dragon Flame Bullet )--